mithray/wacss/README.md

 # WaCss

-WaCSS is a CSS library designed to work on bare (Classless) Semantic HTML5, which enhances accessibility, and uses standards based components.
+WaCSS is a CSS library designed to work on Semantic HTML5, which enhances accessibility, and uses standards based components.

 ## Contents